 When power grids and limited internet access are down, MEMA must also consider delivering pertinent information to disaster victims.
-MEMA will utilize these forms of communication when social media and internet connections are disrupted in impacted areas, such as letter flyers and informational graphics mailed to residents.
+MEMA will utilize these forms of communication when social media and internet connections are disrupted in impacted areas, such as letter flyers and informational graphics mailed or hand delivered to residents.

 Mississippi Business Emergency Operations Center.
 The Mississippi Business Emergency Operations Center (BEOC) has been pivotal in managing donated commodities during significant crises, such as the severe weather outbreak on March 24-25, 2023.
 The center continues to play a crucial role in disaster support.
 Through the diligent efforts of its staff and by fostering strong relationships with the private sector, the Mississippi Business Emergency Operations Center effectively informs businesses of state needs and collaborates closely to generate effective responses.
 This partnership ensures that the private sector can readily provide crucial resources and recover more quickly in times of crisis.
 Staff continually enhance their capabilities through training and exercises, ensuring they are well-prepared to handle a variety of scenarios.
-The outreach efforts of the Mississippi Business Emergency Operations with businesses in various regions.
+The outreach efforts of the Mississippi Business Emergency Operations Center have broadened throughout the state, allowing for increased coordination and communication with businesses in various regions.
 Working closely with Logistics, the Mississippi Business Emergency Operations Center ensures the efficient transport and delivery of essential commodities, facilitating swift recovery and resilience across Mississippi communities.